-Fayetteville State University strongly encourages each student to have accident and medical insurance either by their personal policy or under the FSU Student Medical Insurance Plan.
-Brochures describing the Student Insurance Plans are available at Student Health Services and online at www.studentinsurance.com.
+Fayetteville State University requires each student to have accident and medical insurance either by their personal policy or under the FSU Student Medical Insurance Plan.
+Brochures describing the Student Insurance Plans are available online at www.bcbsnc.com/fsu.

 The premium for the Student Accident & Sickness Insurance Plan is included in each student's semester bill as long as three criteria are met: